About the Airliner Spotter Website

 - Photographed the Los Angeles Dodgers Boeing 720B at St. Petersburg, Florida.

-- Viewed presidential airliners at the Museum of Flight, Pima Air & Space Museum, and the Reagan Library in California.
+- Viewed presidential airliners at the Museum of Flight, Pima Air & Space Museum, Museum of the U.S. Air Force, and the Reagan Library in California.

 - Flew in and out of LAX, MIA, LGA, PHX, SFO, SEA, DTW, DCA, IAH, DFW, YVR, SLC, and many others.